 Tolerating confrontation

-Unless we agree with everything that others say or do, confrontation is inevitable.
-When we’re comfortable with confrontation, we can see it as an opportunity to learn about another’s perspective and share our own.
+Unless you agree with everything others say or do, confrontation is inevitable.
+When you’re comfortable with confrontation, you can see it as a chance to learn about another’s perspective and to share your own.

 Share on.articles